 Emerald Isle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Emerald Isle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Emerald Isle does not have a public transit system used by locals to get to and from work.

 The people who call Emerald Isle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Emerald Isle residents report their race to be White, followed by Asian.
-Important ancestries of people in Emerald Isle include German, Irish, Italian, and Scots-Irish.
+The greatest number of Emerald Isle residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Emerald Isle include English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Emerald Isle is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and German.